≡ Menu

 This dog food contains:

-This kibble has a modest meat content in it as well which is a good thing for inactive or meat-sensitive dogs.
+This kibble also has a modest meat content suitable for inactive or meat-sensitive dogs.

 Pros Cons